 One of the most amazing things about birding during a fallout, even minor fallouts like the ones we observed this spring, is the constantly changing composition of the avifauna.
 Different people birding the same area on the same day observe different mixes of species.
 For example, during the first fallout, people who showed up thirty minutes before me saw a Bronzed Cowbird (very rare regionally, but often seen at Lafitte’s) and a Sora, neither of which I saw that day, and they observed more Blue Grosbeaks than I did.
 Those who showed up thirty minutes after me missed the grosbeaks entirely.
 The diversity of species was so great and changing so rapidly as birds came and went that everyone saw different stuff.
-We didn’t even bird half of the tiny oak motte nor the prairie trail at Lafitte’s, yet easily got fifty-eight species in a couple hours.
+We didn’t even bird half of the tiny oak motte nor the prairie trail at Lafitte’s, yet easily got a minimum of fifty-seven species in a couple hours.
 I saw stuff others missed, like Kentucky Warbler and Scarlet Tanager.
 Others saw a Swainson’s Warbler, which is rare and elusive and which I’ve never encountered.
 Yet others saw a Prairie Warbler, similarly difficult to observe and which I had never seen until we visited Central Park (NYC) in May.

 Wood Thrush at Boy Scout Woods.